NEAT-project/neat/README.md

 $ sudo make install
 ```

-For an easy entry to NEAT, have a look at `neat_http_get.c` for an simple http client.
+For an easy entry to NEAT, have a look at `neat_http_get.c` for a simple http client.

 ## Read the docs :bulb:
 Have a look at our [documentation](doc/README.md)!